 We counted around 60 different countries with one or two servers per country.

-This is not a huge number of locations, but it’s something.
-100+ servers puts Tuxler securely in the Neutral pile; we’d like to see more, but it’s not barebones.
+The number of locations is actually quite high.
+100+ servers puts Tuxler securely in the Neutral pile sadly; we’d like to see more, but it’s not barebones.